underkube/blog/content/posts/2022-02-08-centos-as-router.md

 ---
-title: "Howto configure a CentOS 8 Stream host as a router"
+title: "Howto configure a CentOS 8 Stream host as a network router and provide dhcp and dns services"
 date: 2022-02-08T8:30:00+00:00
 draft: false
 tags: ["centos8", "dnsmasq"]
-description: "Howto configure a CentOS 8 Stream host as a router"
+description: "Howto configure a CentOS 8 Stream host as a network router and provide dhcp and dns services"
 ---

 I wanted to configure a VM to act as a router between two networks, providing DHCP and DNS services as well.